NanoComp/meep/doc/docs/Scheme_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

 ![](../images/Holey-wvg-bands.png)
 </center>

-Here, the gray shaded region is the **light cone**, $ω > ck_x$, which is the region corresponding to modes that are extended in the air surrounding the waveguide.
+The gray shaded region is the **light cone**, $ω > ck_x$, which is the region corresponding to modes that are extended in the air surrounding the waveguide.
 Below the light cone, we see several discrete *guided bands*, which must have field patterns localized to the vicinity of the waveguide.
 The imaginary part of ω for bands below the light cone is very small, due to either numerical error or the finite computational cell size.
 Some tiny portion of the guided mode overlaps the PML.
 Note the band gap between the first and second guided mode, from about 0.2 to 0.3.

 Inside the light cone, we also see several discrete bands.
 These are **leaky modes**, or resonances, which have some intrinsic lifetime/loss because they couple with radiating states inside the light cone, which is reflected in the imaginary parts of their ω.
 Twice the imaginary part of ω is the energy loss rate per unit time; for a waveguide, it is more conventional to report loss per unit distance; to get this you would divide the loss per unit time by the *group velocity* $|dω/dk_x|$ = |slope|.
 Harminv only identifies leaky modes that have a substantial lifetime.
 The default threshold is a lifetime, or $Q$, of 50 periods.